by anthony on 08/27/12 at 9:48 am

 Every Idea Needs User Interface Translation

-Designing an interface is a process.
+Designing the user interface is a process.
 It all begins with an idea, but that idea needs user interface translation.
 It’s not enough to say, “I want an app that does X, Y and Z”.
-You need to know what the user will see on each screen of your app to do X, Y and Z. Sketching takes your mind from in the clouds to the user interface, where you start thinking about the user experience.
-You already know what you want your app to do, but sketching helps you figure out how your app will take users to the desired result.
-Sketching allows you to visualize the screen flow of the user experience so that your idea isn’t just a figment of your imagination, but something that’s more visible and clear in user interface form.
+You need to know what the user will see on each screen of your app to do X, Y and Z. Sketching takes your imaginative mind from the clouds to the user interface screen where you can start thinking about the user experience.
+You’ll be able to figure out how your app will work to get the desired result.
+Sketching allows you to visualize the screen-to-screen interaction so that your idea is something that’s visible and clear in user interface form.

 A Sketch is Not a Wireframe